Do you need a lawyer after separation?

 A divorce is a reasonably simple application to make and many of our client’s choose to bring their own divorce application.
-The application itself is applied for online and in many cases there is no need to attend Court to complete the process.
+The application itself is made online and in many cases there is no need to attend at Court to complete the process.

 There are a few tricks though and we can help you make sure you are on the right track or manage your divorce application for you if you would prefer.

 You can apply for a divorce once you have been separated for twelve months.
 However, while a divorce will bring about a legal end to your marriage, it is important to keep in mind that it will not finalise your property division or formalise arrangements for your children.